Pappenheim-hilt rapier

-The Pappenheim-hilt rapier originated in Germany in 1630 and was popularized by imperial general of the Thirty Years' War (1618–48) Count Pappenheim.
+The Pappenheim-hilt rapier originated in Germany in 1630 and came to prominence through its use by Count Pappenheim, a general of the Holy Roman Empire during the Thirty Years' War (1618–48).
 It later became popular throughout Europe due to its two pierced shell guards which provided great protection to the soldier wielding the sword.
 Rapiers were used throughout Europe by 1500 and this remained until the late 17th century.
 Rapiers were used on battlefields, however they were associated more with fashion and duelling for example.
-This is why they are often intricately designed and delicate.